BabaYaGa74/blog-connect/README.md

 ##Random Project

-This is a random backend project.
-I might add some frontend later on if i feel like it.
+This is the ReadMe file of random project.
+This project is not intended for deployment.
-Changing the Readme to maintain the contribution streak of the repo
+It is being developed just for practice purposes.